dev-tch/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - script 13 : Create a script that takes a list of words as input and prints only words that appear exactly once
 - script 14-findthatword : Display lines containing the pattern “root” from the file /etc/passwd
-- script 15-countthatword : Display the number of lines that contain the pattern “bin” in the file /etc/passwd
+- script 15-countthatword : Display the number of lines that contain the pattern “bin” in the file /etc/passwd -script 16-whatsnext : Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd